European Poetry Festival 2018

 EPF2018 #11: Hitting Manchester with the European Poetry Festival

 The International Anthony Burgess Centre in Manchester is one of the best literary venues in the UK I think, I’ve only ever had grand events and performances there, audience and enthusiasm wise.
 It seems to distil the cities energy for more innovative work into concentrated form.
 This is in no small part to the staff there, and to the work of poets like Scott Thurston and Tom Jenks, and many others, who have led the decade long resurgence of avant-garde poetry in the city.
 I brought the European Poetry Festival north in the second to last event, after running 8 events in 8 days, nearly all of which involving over 10 performances 20 poets and sell out audiences.
-But no one was flagging.
+No one was flagging.
 Poets from Norway, Lithuania, Germany, Italy, France, Latvia and elsewhere in European travelled with us and were mostly paired with locally based poets.
 Everyone was kind, generous, full of life for the project of the festival.
 The positive feedback from both poets, supporters and audiences has been the most consistent of any project I’ve ever done.
 As ever the atmosphere in Manchester was friendly, unpretentious, and the performances were varied in tone, the collaborations ranged from the conceptual and satirical to the intense and reflective.
 Robert Sheppard’s The European Union of Imaginary Authors was celebrated alongside 10 brand new performances for the night.
-As has been the case for every event of the festival, the poets were buoyant afterwards and stayed out late into the night.
+As has been the case for every event of the festival, the poets were buoyant afterwards and stayed out into the night.
 There has been a palpable sense the festival, beyond my control or intention, has created a community of sorts, transitory but concrete.
-Friendships have begun, and I’ve had the chance, through the poets and the audience, to meet so many people in this single.
+Friendships have begun, and I’ve had the chance, through the poets and the audience, to meet so many new people I'd like to work with again.

 See videos of every performance on the night and pictures too at www.europeanpoetryfestival.com/manchester